Female reproductive system

 How you’ll feel emotionally

-For most women, there's no change in sexual function after hysterectomy.
-But for some women, heightened sexual satisfaction occurs after hysterectomy — perhaps because they no longer fear becoming pregnant or no longer have pain during intercourse.
+For most women, there’s no change in sexual function after hysterectomy.
+But for some women, heightened sexual satisfaction occurs after hysterectomy — perhaps because they no longer have pain during intercourse.

 After a hysterectomy, you’ll no longer have periods or be able to get pregnant.

-If you had your ovaries removed, you'll begin menopause immediately after surgery.
-You may experience symptoms such as vaginal dryness, hot flashes and night sweats.
-Your doctor can recommend medications for these symptoms, if you need treatment.
+If you had your ovaries removed but hadn’t reached menopause, you’ll begin menopause immediately after surgery.
+You might have symptoms such as vaginal dryness, hot flashes and night sweats.
+Your doctor can recommend medications for these symptoms.
+Your doctor might recommend hormone therapy even if you don’t have symptoms.